Uttkarshchambiyal/Amazon-clone/README.md

 # Amazon-clone
------Createed a amazon clone using html-css !------ also ! give the images in .jpg format that i use in this project.
+-----Created a amazon clone using html-css !------ also ! give the images in .jpg format that i use in this project.